rl626/harmonyGUI/README.md

     python3 gui.py

-in terminal and will see a an interface like this:
+in terminal and a window will pop up:

 ![default](mdImages/default.png)